killmeafter/Talisman-MC/README.md

 # Additional Infos
 * You Wont Get Banned By This, Unless You Use Paranormal Skills Near GM.
 Just Go And Farm In Caves Maybe
+* If You Want To Get High HP/DMG, Use Skills From 1000 To 1008
+* Other Useful Skills From 20004 To 20006